Banksy unveils ninth artwork at London Zoo

 She added that the latest Banksy artworks in London have “brought so much joy and cheer”, just like the Regent’s Park-based zoo.

-Ms Blanchard added that they want to “protect it from the glare of the Sun” so are looking at how to keep the artwork preserved and will leave the shutter at the entrance down so visitors can see the work as they go into the zoo.
+Ms Blanchard added that the zoo wants to “protect it from the glare of the Sun” so are looking at how to keep the artwork preserved and will leave the shutter at the entrance down so visitors can see the work as they go into the zoo.

 US celebrity photographer Kevin Mazur rushed down to the zoo on Tuesday.